Tomato potato psyllid

 NMG made its decision based on the recommendation provided by the Consultative Committee on Emergency Plant Pests (CCEPP).
-One of the roles of this technical group is to provide recommendations to the NMG on whether or not it is technically feasible to eradicate the pest.
+This technical group's role is to provide recommendations to NMG on whether or not it is technically feasible to eradicate the pest.

 This decision does not mean that all efforts will cease to control and manage the tomato potato psyllid.
-The Department of Agriculture and Food Western Australia (with assistance from CCEPP members - including industry) will provide a plan to NMG in early May that will outline how eradication activities will transition into a management program.
+The Department of Agriculture and Food Western Australia (with assistance from CCEPP members - including industry) is developing a comprehensive transition to management plan designed to limit and manage the impact of the tomato potato psyllid throughout Australia.

 The national Transition to Management Plan will improve the capacity of the horticulture sector to manage TPP, and build confidence around the status of the bacterium Candidatus Liberibacter solanacearum (CLso) associated with TPP.
 There have been no detections of CLso in Australia to date.